 Thank you for taking the time to speak with me about the finance analyst role.
 It was an opportunity to meet you and learn more about it.

-I am very excited about the possibility of joining xyz company and in particular interested in the details that you shared about the upcoming projects.
+I am very excited about the possibility of joining XYZ company and in particular interested in the details that you shared about the upcoming projects.
 I am zealous about the prospect of being a part of the analyst team and applying my experience in actively coordinating cross-functional dynamism to the table.

-After our conversation, I am confident that my background in finance and my interest in research and curating reports will help to fill the job requirements productively and support the vision of xyz company.
+After our conversation, I am confident that my background in finance and my interest in research and curating reports will help to fill the job requirements productively and support the vision of XYZ company.
 Please feel free to reach out to me if I can provide you with any further information.
 I look forward to hearing from you.

-After you have formulated your email following the above-mentioned points, you need to wary of a few things-
+After you have formulated your email following the above-mentioned points, you need to be wary of a few things-

 - Proofread the entire email before sending it